wizardry-tools/content-wizard/ui.frontend/README.md

 This build also uses the [@aem-vite/vite-aem-plugin](https://www.aemvite.dev/) plugin to generate the clientlib structure and dynamic import mappings.
 This project does not use the related AEM/Maven dependency by `aem-vite`.
 No third-party AEM dependencies is a project requirement.

+## Additional Development Support

+### Proxy Host
+By default, the proxy is configured for http://localhost:4502.
+If your "local" development instance has an alternative domain/host, you can update the `VITE_HOST_URI` property in `.env.development`.
+You can alternatively set a `VITE_PRIVATE_HOST_URI` in your bash environment variables, instead of updating the `.env.development` file.

+### Fast Iterations

+When developing UI Features, you can easily and quickly test against changes by using the built-in Vite Server.
+No need to deploy to AEM beyond the initial installation.
+The build was migrated from CRA to Vite, in order to make use of Fast Refresh and SWC, which is considerably faster than CRA.

+If you need to re-deploy the frontend Build to AEM, the fastest approach is to run the vite build manually with `npm run build` here in `ui.frontend` directory, followed by `mvn clean install -P autoInstallPackage` from the `../ui.apps` directory.